 - Ensure you financially de-link (in other words, separate) if you no longer have joint accounts with someone.

 - Rejected?
-Always check your credit reports after rejection.
+Always check your credit reports when you're not approved.

 - Cancel unused credit and store cards.
 Find out why unused cards can count against you.